Athletes should be aware that doping can have severe health and social consequences.

 - for males: impotence, infertility, breast enlargement, premature baldness

-- for females: development of male features such as deepening voice, excessive hair growth on the face and body, and foetal damage in pregnancy.
+- for females: development of male features such as deepening voice, excessive hair growth on the face and body, and fetal damage in pregnancy.

 Taking Human Growth Hormone can result in: